 * Proposed fellowship amounts are gross amounts and may be reduced by applicable taxes in the various applicable jurisdictions.
 Read more in our website FAQ for the fellowships.

-Currently employed at a research institution.
+Be currently employed at a research institution.

-Able to travel.
+Be able to travel.

-Supported by their supervisors.
+Obtain support from their supervisors.
 As fellows will be based at their home institutions, please note that a letter of support from their supervisor is mandatory for consideration.